Release of Sheikh Hasina & Return of Democracy

 At the initiative of this government, 50 million people were raised to the status of the middle class by increasing civic amenities.
 People's per capita income and standard of living continued to increase.
 The country started moving forward on the path of prosperity.

-Keeping the spirit of the War of Liberation high, Prime Minister Sheikh Hasina also won the 2014 elections by announcing zero tolerance policy against terrorism and militancy alongside Vision 2021.
-With the victory in the 11th general election of 2018, she is serving as the Prime Minister for the third time in a row and for the fourth time in total.
-With his hand, Bangladesh is now crossing the dream path of getting its name on the list of the developed world.
+Keeping the spirit of the War of Liberation high, Prime Minister Sheikh Hasina also won the 2014 elections by announcing a zero-tolerance policy against terrorism and militancy alongside Vision 2021.
+With the victory in the 11th general election of 2018, she fulfilled the promise of building the Padma Bridge thwarting conspiracies at home and abroad.
+She also successfully built the Dhaka Elevated Expressway, the first-ever underwater tunnel in South Asia 'Bangaabndhu Tunnel".
+Because of her firm determination, the Metrorail project is now running through Dhaka.
+The first-ever nuclear power plant is also close to starting its operation with another one in the pipeline.
+In 2024, she won the election fourth time in a row despite constant threats and political pressures from the West.
+Bangladesh is now getting its name on the list of the developed world.
 Digital Bangladesh has now spread the boundaries of dreams and has emerged as a wonder of the world.
 Bangladesh has regained its respect in the international arena as a nation of heroes.